Ding Richang: Shanghai Intendant and Jiangsu finance commissioner

-Jiangsu finance commissioner

 Li was promoted to salt controller in September 1865 before being named the Jiangsu finance commissioner, or treasurer, in early 1866, which he performed in 1867.
 During this time Li submitted his first lengthy program for sweeping reform; referring to the situation as "unprecedented since ancient times".
 It called for better personnel training and selection, examinations, increased reward and punishment, longer terms, and higher salaries.
 Ding made an argument for sending diplomats overseas, and defended the efforts of a slow approach to modern arms and shipbuilding, referencing the Analects of Confucius; "those who wish to have things done quickly will never attain their objective, and those who see only the small advantages will never accomplish great things."
 Ding's compatriot Li Hongzhang would similarly defend the early shipbuilding efforts in 1872.

 Jiangsu Governorship

 Receiving Governorship in 1868, Ding took to referring to himself as a "man up from the fields" in letters to the Emperor, and sent letters of reprimand to his subordinates that had they been commoners and secretaries they would neither be so insensitive nor incompetent.
 However, apparently unsure of the use of his authority, his words had more sting than his actions.
 Though avoiding involving them in government he cultivated relationships with local scholar-elites through book-lending from his personal library.
 Continuing an effort he had made during the war, Ding used his position in Jiangsu to purchase books from destitute Chinese for cataloguing by a subordinate, later writing a more complete catalogue from his home - and inspiring a third by the commissioner of education, Chiang Piao.

 Ding established free schools and lectures, reprinting the Expanded Sacred Edicts, subsidized fertilizer, and pressed for repair of waterworks.
 On the penal side of things he drew up plans in late 1868 for weapon's collection to combat piracy, which was successful, attempted to ban delayed burial, and closed some twenty nunneries reputedly used as brothels.
 He rebuilt temples and banned religious processions as attracting undesirables, and suppressed gambling.
 He halted the construction of theatres, though he was unable to exert control over the profession.
 Although closing urban dens, his campaign against opium was less successful.
 His efforts against forced remarriage, including an aid association for widows, were unsuccessful.

 Ding kept tabs on northern Jiangsu (Kiangpei) through secret agents.
 However, apart from directives he didn't attempt to reform Kiangpei personally, likely considering the impoverished and unruly region beyond his capacity.
 Though southern Jiangsu and Jiangxi was recovering from the war, it also had an element in the imperial court and an economic diversity that attracted patrons in wealth, commerce and the arts.